With China EV launch, Xiaomi's 'Thor' takes on Elon Musk

 In 2010, he co-founded Xiaomi.
 By 2014, the tech startup had a valuation of $46 billion.

-The Beijing-based company has grown with the popularity of its smartphones and home appliances, beloved in Chinese households for their affordability and sleek styling.
+The Beiijng-based company has grown with the popularity of its smartphones and home appliances, beloved in Chinese households for their affordability and sleek styling.

-Last year, Xiaomi launched more expensive smartphones to compete with Apple's iPhone, but Lei's decision to sell a sporty EV that draws styling cues from Porsche will test the Chinese company's ability to shift to a new, premium market.
+Last year, Xiaomi launched more expensive smartphones to compete with Apple's iPhone, but Lei's decision to sell a sporty EV that draws styling cues from Porsche (PSHG_p.DE), opens new tab will test the Chinese company's ability to shift to a new, premium market.

-In 2021, Lei announced Xiaomi would build its own EV, an undertaking he said then would be "the last major entrepreneurship project" of his life.

-"In the three years of developing this car, my biggest realization is that making cars is extremely difficult,” Lei said on Thursday.
-"Even a giant like Apple gave up on it."